Creative Commons license needs to be updated?

 Or is the reason why we stick to version 3 due to the US regional restriction?

-#1 Updated by Raymond Hoh 8 months ago
+#1 Updated by Raymond Hoh about 1 year ago

 - Target version set to 1.14